aviharos/oee/README.md

 ## Testing

-The tests are yet to be written.
+Some tests are included in the source code, but further testing needs to be done.

-For performing a basic end-to-end test, you have to follow the step below.

-TODO create conda environment, tests
+For testing, you need to create a conda environment and install necessary packages, then run the following files.

+conda create -n oee python=3.7 conda activate oee conda install pandas psycopg2 requests sqlalchemy cd app python OEE.py python Orion.py

+We intend to to more thorough testing and refactoring in the future.

 ## License

-No license yet.
+The license is not determined yet.